 5. Your firm raises the bar for the legal profession.

 Having more women in the legal profession can change the culture of law firms across the world.
 Most of our attorneys join at the partner level, regardless of gender.
 Practus’s compensation package is the same for all of our partners (you can see for yourself using our compensation calculator).
 And, our leadership team is more than 50% women.
 While we aren’t perfect and definitely have room to improve, we’ve found that a more diverse team leads to a better firm culture and higher standards for other law firms.

 Why are women leaving the practice of law?

-What we assumed for decades was the reason women are leaving law (children) is actually one of the lease important factors for today’s women attorneys.
-The top three reasons women leave law are: work-life balance, lack of flexibility in work environment, and current job satisfaction.
+What we assumed for decades was the reason women are leaving law (children) is actually one of the least important factors for today’s women attorneys.
+The top three reasons women leave law are: 1) work-life balance, 2) lack of flexibility in work environment, and 3) current job dissatisfaction.
 This tells us that women want more control over how they practice law.

 Women are not alone in feeling the lack of autonomy in traditional law firm culture.
 In today’s climate, attorneys of all kinds want the autonomy and work-life balance that the legal industry didn’t support in the past.
 The last few years have opened many people’s eyes to the importance of choosing what they want their daily lives to look like, and for a lot of attorneys, that doesn’t include working into the midnight hours to make those minimum billable hours requirements.